Jaime-alv/supermind/README.md

 - Game counter: current game you're playing.
 - Round counter: current round you're about to submit.
 - Submit button: for submitting your code.
-- Close: Close this window and take you to the main window.
+- Close: Close this window and take you to the main window, the game will save its state, so you can continue it later.

 ###### Copyright (C) 2021 Jaime Alvarez Fernandez